Wings on Wheels

 With every student absent.

-He put the serpent there for the same reason He sent real snakes into the wilderness — so you would see him.
+Christ does not hide His teaching tools.
+He puts the serpent on the pole.
+He puts the serpent on the hood.
+He puts the serpent on the hospital wall.
+He put it there so you would see him.
 So you would recognize him.
-So that every time that logo rolls past you, something in your spirit would stir and say: there he is.
+So that every time that logo rolls past you, something in your spirit would stir and say: “There he is.
 The one who has been devouring humanity since the beginning.
-The one whose bite is already in us.
+The one whose bite is already in us.”

 There is a serpent on the hood.
 There is a Driver in the vehicle.